JoshBClemons/gesture_recognition/README.md

     python manage.py start -ro -rof

-With the application running, navigate to `http://0.0.0.0` on the address bar to interact with the application or `http://0.0.0.0/stats' to view usage statistics.
+With the application running, navigate to `http://0.0.0.0:5000` on the address bar to interact with the application or `http://0.0.0.0:5000/stats' to view usage statistics.

 To run the application without resetting the database tables and local file directories, start the application with the command:

     python manage.py start

-To run the application over HTTPS, start the application with the command below.
-This will serve the application at `https://0.0.0.0`.

-    python manage.py start -o

 You can add `--help` to see what other start up options are available.